Natasha Walter

 Natasha Walter (born 20 January 1967) is a British feminist writer and human rights activist.
-She is the author of a novel, A Quiet Life (2016), three works of non-fiction: Before the Light Fades: a memoir of grief and resistance (2023, Virago), Living Dolls: The Return of Sexism (2010, Virago), and The New Feminism (1998, Virago).
+She is the author of a novel, A Quiet Life (2016), three works of non-fiction: Before the Light Fades: A Family Story of Resistance (2023, Virago), Living Dolls: The Return of Sexism (2010, Virago), and The New Feminism (1998, Virago).
 She is also the founder of the charity Women for Refugee Women.

 Background and career

 Her father was Nicolas Walter, an anarchist and secular humanist writer, while her mother Ruth Walter (née Oppenheim) was a teacher and (later) social worker.
 Her grandfather was William Grey Walter, a neuroscientist.
 Her grandparents on her mother's side were refugees from Nazi Germany.

 Walter read English at St John's College, Cambridge, graduating with a double First, and then won a Frank Knox Fellowship to Harvard.
 Her first job was at Vogue magazine, and she subsequently became Deputy Literary Editor of The Independent and then a columnist and feature writer for The Guardian.
 She went on to write for many publications, and to appear regularly on BBC2's Newsnight Review and Radio 4's Front Row.
 In 1999 she was a judge on the Booker Prize and in 2013 she was a judge on the Women's Prize for Fiction (formerly the Orange Prize).
+She continued to write for The Guardian.

 Walter was the founder in 2006 of the charity Women for Refugee Women, where she was the director until 2021.
 The charity supports women who seek asylum to tell their stories and challenges the injustices they experience.

 In 2008 Women for Refugee Women produced the play Motherland which Natasha Walter wrote based on the experiences of women and children in immigration detention.
 It was directed by Juliet Stevenson and performed at the Young Vic in 2008 by Juliet Stevenson, Harriet Walter and others.
 Women for Refugee Women subsequently worked in partnership with other organisations to campaign for the end to the detention of children for immigration purposes in the UK, a policy which the government announced it would end in 2010.